-After Hurricane Michael Carved Through Florida Panhandle, Recovery Work Begins
+Recovery Work Begins After Hurricane Michael Carves Through Florida Panhandle

 "In Bay County, officials have issued a boil water advisory and warn that county communications are hampered."

-Bay County is also under a nighttime curfew, as officials hope to prevent looting and unnecessary travel.
+Bay County is also under curfew, as officials hope to prevent looting and unnecessary travel.
 Early Thursday morning, several Florida counties that escaped the storm began sending work crews and heavy trucks to help clear roads and restore power.

 As officials tried to get a grip on the situation and shift resources to where they're needed most, one of the biggest problems they face is an inability to communicate.

-"We have almost no lines of communication," says Mario Gisbert, the city manager of Panama City Beach, in an interview with NPR.
+"We have almost no lines of communication," says the city manager of Panama City Beach, Mario Gisbert, in an interview with NPR.
 And by that, he said, "I mean, my police chief cannot communicate with my sheriff right now.
 Cell lines are down, radio towers are down."

 The effects of hurricanes are notoriously random: one house can be left standing, while a neighboring house might be ripped off its foundation.
 Gisbert says Panama City Beach — which is several miles west of Panama City — escaped relatively unscathed.